The North Cape on a clear night, surrounded by blue lights with the sea in the background

 • Cold cream for your face

-How To Get To North Cape Norway
+How To Get From Oslo To North Cape Norway

 A wide road stretching into the mountain plains with patches of snow on the sides under a blue sky